psathyrella/partis/manual.md

 #### Installation from scratch

-This docker-free approach is frequently a lot faster (if you already have numpy and scipy installed, for instance, you don't have to wait for docker to compile and install them from scratch).
+The docker-free approach is frequently a lot faster (if you already have numpy and scipy installed, for instance, you don't have to wait for docker to compile and install them from scratch).
 You also don't have to deal with the additional complications of being inside docker, perhaps most importantly docker's likely incompatibility with your batch queueing system.

-You basically just need to install the dependencies listed in the [Dockerfile](https://github.com/psathyrella/partis/blob/master/Dockerfile), plus a few extras.
+You're basically installing the dependencies listed in the [Dockerfile](https://github.com/psathyrella/partis/blob/master/Dockerfile), plus a few extras.
-We have had good experiences using both conda, and pip plus a package manager.
+We have had good experiences using both [conda](#conda), and [pip](#pip) (plus a package manager).
 Both are described below.

 ##### conda